 Products that claim to reduce radiation exposure:

-- Radiation-blocking phone cases: Some phone cases claim to block or reduce radiation emissions.
-These cases typically have a shielding material that reflects or absorbs radiation away from your body.
+- Radiation-blocking phone cases: These phone cases are designed with a shielding material that reflects or absorbs radiation away from your body, helping to reduce exposure.
+However, it is essential to choose a reputable brand with proven effectiveness.

-- Air tube earphones: Unlike traditional wired earphones, air tube earphones use hollow tubes filled with air to transmit sound, minimizing the transmission of radiation from the phone to your head.
+- Air tube earphones: Unlike traditional wired earphones, air tube earphones utilize hollow tubes filled with air to transmit sound.
+This design minimizes the transmission of radiation from your phone to your head, making them a safer alternative for frequent phone users.

 It is essential to note that the effectiveness of these products can vary, and some may not be as effective as they claim.
 Always research and verify the claims made by these products before making a purchase.
 It’s also crucial to prioritize minimizing your overall exposure to cell phone radiation by following the tips mentioned earlier.